sanjitk7/sanjitk7/README.md

 ## Hey!

 I'm a computer science master's student at the [University of Illinois, Urbana-Champaign](https://cs.illinois.edu).
 I also have a Bachelor's in Computer Science and Engineering from Vellore Institute of Technology.
 I have broad interests in full stack development and distributed systems.
-I am currently on the lookout for project collaborations and internships during Fall 2023.
 If you think our interests align, do reach out!

 Currently: SWE Intern @ [Aviz Networks Inc.](https://www.aviznetworks.com)